con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	lha yi bla] VM; lha'i bla NyiGyu

 The sovereign of the gods, the god of gods,
-The lord of *asura*s, a deity ruler,
+*Asura* lord, the ruler of immortals,
-The sovereign of immortals, guru of gods,
+The king of deities, the gods' guru,
 The highest lord of *pramatha*s,[^148-1] Pramatha, (148)

-[^148-1]: Pramathas are a class of being otherwise known as *gaṇa*s.
+[^148-1]: *Pramatha*s are a class of beings otherwise known as *gaṇa*s.
 They are known as serving as attendants to Śiva.

 * 148a, devātideva: Tib. reads lha yi lha, our English translation abbreviated mainly for metre: 'highest god of gods.'